Does Unisom Work? Don’t Take Another OTC Sleep Aid Before Reading This

 To put it in simple terms, using Diphenhydramine HCL for insomnia is like using a driver to play short game golf- you might make the shot, but why not use a putter and go with a more effective and precise tool?

-The good news is that there are natural solutions to symptoms of insomnia that are more effective than Unisom and other OTC sleep aids and better for you in the long run.
-One of the most effective solutions I’ve used comes from Sleeping Without Pills, which I still use regularly to this day.
+The good news is that there are natural solutions to symptoms of insomnia that are more effective and better for you than Unisom and other OTC sleep aids.

 For such reasons, taking Unisom to help with insomnia is OK as long as you’re not using it for longer than the recommended 2 weeks.
 My experience with Unisom was certainly a good one, but it was never a permanent solution to my insomnia problem and so I had to move on to better options.